syncfusion-content/winui-docs/winui/radialgauge/axes.md

 **Tick length in factor**

-The `TickLengthUnit` is set as factor, the provided factor value in the `MajorTickLength` and `MinorTickLength` will be multiplied with the axis radius, respectively.
+If the `TickLengthUnit` is set as factor, then the provided factor value in the `MajorTickLength` and `MinorTickLength` will be multiplied with the axis radius, respectively.
 The factor value ranges from 0 to 1.

 {% tabs %}